A Streetcar Named Desire: Plot

-After the loss of her family home to creditors, Blanche DuBois travels from Laurel, Mississippi, to the New Orleans French Quarter to live with her younger married sister, Stella, and Stella's husband, Stanley Kowalski.
+After the loss of her family home to creditors, Blanche DuBois travels from Laurel, Mississippi, to the French Quarter of New Orleans to live with her younger married sister, Stella, and Stella's husband, Stanley Kowalski.
 She is in her thirties and, with no money, has nowhere else to go.

 Blanche tells Stella that she has taken a leave of absence from her English-teaching position because of her nerves (which is later revealed to be a lie).
 Blanche laments the shabbiness of her sister's two-room flat.
-She finds Stanley loud and rough, eventually referring to him as "common".
+She finds Stanley loud and rough, eventually referring to him as "common."
 Stanley, in return, is suspicious of Blanche, does not care for her manners and resents her presence which is already interfering with his regimented but hedonistic lifestyle.

 From the first scene, Blanche is nervous and jittery.
 She is reluctant to be seen in the glare of light and seems to have a drinking problem.
 She is also deceptive and is critical of her sister and brother-in-law.

 Stanley later questions Blanche about her earlier marriage.
 Blanche had married when she was very young, but her husband committed suicide.
-This memory causes her obvious distress.
-The reader later learns she suffers from guilt due to the way she had reacted to finding out her husband's homosexuality and his fatal reaction.
 Stanley, worried that he has been cheated out of an inheritance, demands to know what happened to Belle Reve, once a large plantation and the DuBois family home.
 He tells Stella about the Napoleonic Code, stating that with it a husband had control over his wife's financial affairs.
 Blanche hands over all the documents pertaining to Belle Reve.
 While looking at the papers, Stanley notices a bundle of letters that Blanche emotionally proclaims are personal love letters from her dead husband.
 For a moment, Stanley seems caught off guard over her proclaimed feelings.
-Afterwards, he informs Blanche that Stella is going to have a baby.
+Afterwards, he informs Blanche that Stella is pregnant.